Puck & Mary Curtis

 There are several branches of Destreza with English-language texts which may be of interest.
 If you have no particular preference, it may prove simplest to choose a branch with modern interpreters.

 - Early Destreza, the style recorded by Carranza, Father of Destreza, and also in the early books of Pacheco.

 This is the style of Verdadera Destreza we study at the Brisbane School of Iberian Swordsmanship.
 As a starting-point we suggest the modern From the page to the practice: Fundamentals of Spanish Swordplay by Puck Curtis, & Mary Dill Curtis.
-It is available in hard copy as a chapter in the book In the Service of Mars,Vol II from Freelance Academy Press and as an eBook (sales currently suspended) from the same supplier.
-This is an excellent source but can be too expensive for some.
-If you cannot afford the book, a portion of it is available in Puck’s blog, along with some explanatory videos.
+It is available in hard copy as a chapter in the book In the Service of Mars,Vol II from Freelance Academy Press and as an eBook (re-released September 2019) from the same supplier.
+This is an excellent source.
+If you cannot afford the book/ebook, a portion of it is available in Puck’s blog, along with some explanatory videos.

 A portion Dr Mary Curtis’ translation of Ettenhard’s Compendium of the Foundations of the True Art and Philosophy of Arms is available at the Destreza Translation and Research Project .